anniehedgpeth/anniehedgpeth.github.io/_drafts/2017-06-21-azure-vm-from-custom-image-in-terraform.md

 > Only run this command on a VM that you intend to capture as an image.
 It does not guarantee that the image is cleared of all sensitive information or is suitable for redistribution.
 The +user parameter also removes the last provisioned user account.
 If you are baking account credentials in to the VM, use -deprovision to leave the user account in place.

 **WINDOWS:** [Sysprep](https://technet.microsoft.com/library/bb457073.aspx) gets a machine ready for be used as an image by deleting personal account information, among other things.
-To Sysprep your Windows machine, sign into your Windows vm.
+To Sysprep your Windows machine, sign into your Windows VM.
 Navigate to `%windir%\system32\sysprep` (whether it be in the Command Prompt or just in Explorer) and run `sysprep.exe`.
 When the ** System Preparation Tool** dialog box pops up, select **Enter System Out-of-Box Experience (OOBE)**, and make sure that the **Generalize** check box is selected.
 And **Shutdown Options** should be **Shutdown** because we want it to shutdown when it's finished sysprepping.

 <img src='/assets/article_images/2017-06-21-azure-vm-from-custom-image-in-terraform/sysprepgeneral.png' style='display: block; margin-left: auto; margin-right: auto; padding-top: 40px' />